 We've all heard of the term, 'go big or go home' well that definitely applies to these voluminous flower crowns featuring bulbous blooms.
 It doesn't matter if you're a city bride or a boho chick there is definitely a place for an oversized crown, because, let's face it, they look incredible!

-If a large flower crown isn’t for you, and you prefer a more subtle option, then these delicate halos featuring spray roses, berries and craspedia (a.k.a billy balls) might be more your style.
-They beautifully frame the brides face, without being too over powering, and are a wondeful alternative option to a bridal headdress.
+If a large flower crown isn't for you, and you prefer a more subtle option, then these delicate halos featuring spray roses, berries, and craspedia (a.k.a billy balls) might be more your style.
+They beautifully frame the bride's face, without being too overpowering, and are a wonderful alternative option to a bridal headdress.

 Wearing a dried flower crown is a wonderful way of preserving a keepsake from your wedding day.
 Perfect for a wild bohemian bride or bridesmaid.
 Being able to construct them in advance means you can take them along with you when you go for a final dress fitting, or during a hair trial, giving you the ability to truly finalise your bridal look before the big day.

 A laurel wreath was first seen during the ancient Greek era, given to victors as a sign of respect and honour.
 Adding greenery and foliage to your flower crown can give more depth to your halo, as well as reduce the cost, as typically bunches of foliage are cheaper than flower stems.